 Steven Kramer is so accomplished in World Languages that he was formerly a court interpreter in Spain.

 Mr. Kramer spent two years aboard as a teaching assistant and was a teaching fellow at the University of North Carolina for the 2018-19 school year.
 He graduated with a B.S. in Spanish and International Business, with a minor in German, from College of Charleston in 2014.
 Mr. Kramer went on to earn an M.A. in Linguistics from UNC in 2019.

-Mr. Kramer is fluent in Spanish, which he will teach at Christ School, as well as German.
+Mr. Kramer is fluent in Spanish, which he teaches at Christ School, as well as German.
 He considers himself at the conversational level in Italian and is a beginner in Russian, Dutch, and Galician.

-Paul Krieger has been at Christ School since 2000.
+Paul Krieger P'09, P'12 has been at Christ School for two decades and Headmaster since 2003.
 During that time, the campus has experienced unparalleled growth in enrollment, facilities, and morale.

 After graduating from Gettysburg College in 1977, Mr. Krieger began his career in international business with the C/S Group and lived in Saudi Arabia, Greece, New Jersey, and Florida.
 In 1989, he began his second career in education.
 Beginning in 1989, Mr. Krieger worked at The Hill School in Pottstown, PA in as an administrator, teacher, coach, and dorm parent.
 He then served as Head of Middle School at Montgomery School in Chester Springs, PA prior to his arriving at Christ School.

 Mr. Krieger and his wife, Beth, have three children: Emily, Colin '09, and Jeff '12.